CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-01.md

    >**Note**: Please wait for 2 to 5 minutes.

 2. After a few moments, the status will change to Running, indicating that the tables are being synchronized.

    ![](../media/Lab-01/sales-lt.png)

-   >**Note:** Click on Refresh to see the synchronized tables
+   >**Note:** Click on **Refresh** twice or thrice to view the replicating tables.

 3. Navigate back to the SQL Server Management Studio (SSMS) that is already connected to the database, to run the query.